 Grow lights can help in winter.
 Some grow light brands are affordable and readily available for you; they’re sized perfectly to take care of sprouts in different containers.

-Examples include gooseneck lights and tube grow lights, which are designed to provide enough artificial sunlight for sprouting plants.
-Another type is tabletop grow lights that are made for single trays.
+Examples include gooseneck lights and tube grow lights, (affiliate links) which are designed to provide enough artificial sunlight for sprouting plants.
+Another type is tabletop grow lights (affiliate link) that are made for single trays.
 Light fixtures with fluorescent tubes are an affordable source of light for growing sprouts.